victronenergy/QsLog/README.md

 ## QsLog - the simple Qt logger ##
 QsLog is an easy to use logger that is based on Qt's QDebug class.
+QsLog is released as open source, under the MIT license.

+###Contribution policy###
+Bug fixes are welcome, larger changes however are not encouraged at this point due to the lack of time on my side for reviewing and integrating them.
+Your best bet in this case would be to open a ticket for your change or forking the project and implementing your change there, with the possibility of having it integrated in the future.
+All contributions will be credited, license of the contributions should be MIT.

 ### Features ###
 * Six logging levels (from trace to fatal)